 Hi, my name is Ben and I’m a junior from Houston concentrating in Politics.
 Some of my main interests are Middle East diplomacy and history, technology policy, and political theory, and I also enjoy writing for Princeton’s satire magazine, the Princeton Tiger.

 Hi hi, and welcome to the Dip!
-I’m Aparna, a junior born and raised in (way too) sunny New Delhi, India, majoring in the Woodrow Wilson school and pursuing a certificate in French language and culture.
+I’m Aparna, a junior born and raised in (way too) sunny New Delhi, India, majoring in the Princeton School of Public and International Affairs and pursuing a certificate in French language and culture.
 I’m fascinated by development policy and education, especially in conflict regions, and also by food journalism and fashion—although the latter definitely have less serious consequences.
 On campus, I give Orange Key tours, serve as a SHARE peer, and most importantly, always have chocolate that I’m happy to share, so feel free to say hi and chat about our work!

 Hello hello!
 My name’s Regina, I was born in Monterrey, Mexico but I grew up kind of all over—from Vienna, to Warsaw, to Laredo, to Houston, to Mexico City, and now, Princeton.
-I’m a Woodrow Wilson School major in theory, a Journalism major in practice.
+I’m a School of Public and International Affairs major in theory, a Journalism major in practice.
 I’m currently passionate about the intersection of Latin American affairs, human security, free speech, and all things design.
 In my free time, I like planning trips and rock climbing/skiing/sailing expeditions I probably won’t go on, watching an inordinate amount of Bon Appetit videos, and raving about the underrated wonders of Pinterest.